stefanofago73/E_B_P/README.md

 ### Description ###

-This a simple (raw) project offer a complete framework<br/>
+This is a simple (raw) project that offer a complete framework<br/>
-to manage Exceptions in a performant way<br/>
+to manage Exceptions looking at performance<br/>
 <br/>
 <br/>
 We normally do not put a lot of care in the management of exceptions.<br/>
-This tiny framework offer different approaches to manage exception<br/>
+This tiny framework offer different approaches to manage exceptions<br/>
-in a better way, looking at performance<br/>
+in a better way<br/>
 <br/>
 <br/>
 So, we have:<br/>